DS-100/su25/syllabus.md

 We recognize that our students come from varied backgrounds and have widely-varying experiences.
 If you require any additional accommodations any time in the semester, please do not hesitate to let us know.
 The sooner we are made aware, the more options we have available for us to help you.

-The **[Additional Accommodations Form](TBA){:target="\_blank"}** is for any circumstances that cannot be resolved via slip days and drops.
+The **Additional Accommodations Form (link TBD)** is for any circumstances that cannot be resolved via slip days and drops.
 Within two business days of filling out the form, a member of course staff will reach out to you and provide a space for conversation, as well as to arrange course/grading accommodations as necessary.
 For more information, please email [data100.support@berkeley.edu](mailto:data100.support@berkeley.edu).

 We recognize that at times, it can be difficult to manage your course performance - particularly at Berkeley’s high standards.
 Sometimes emergencies just come up (personal health emergency, family emergency, etc.).
 The Additional Accommodations Form is meant to lower the barrier to reaching out to us, as well as build your independence in managing your academic career long-term.
 So please do not hesitate to reach out.